jezevec10/jstris-guide/guide.md

 In late 2018, the **Maps** mode was introduced to Jstris.
 Maps brings an element of creativity while also preparing players to downstack effectively in difficult and unusual positions.
 Create your own map in the *Map Designer*.
 Once published, anyone in the world can play it and compete for the fastest time.
 There is a limit of 5 published maps per day and 10 unpublished maps in queue.
 Maps also has a leaderboard.
 On every map, three medals are given, Gold for 1st place, Silver for 2nd place, and Bronze for 3rd place.
 Score in the top three of any map to win some medals and secure your place on the leaderboard!

 *\*Note that the Maps leaderboards updates only a few times each day, so new changes are not immediate.*

+### 20TSD

+The goal in this mode is to try to get as many consecutive TSDs (T-spin Double) as you can.
+If you clear any line that isn't a TSD, the game ends.
+It is named 20TSD because the original concept was to do a 40 line sprint using nothing but 20 TSDs (20 x 2 = 40).
+However, some people have gone beyond that and now regularly exceed 20.

 - - -